Kitsune-fx/DiscordBot-python/README.md

 Practice how to use Discord.py and Python language

 ## Next Goal
-- Make Music Bot 🤖
+- Show some random quote :fire:
-- Show top Vtuber list? (practice to use JSON) 🌻
+- Show top Vtuber list?  🌻
 - Make notification for attendance checking ✔️
+- Make Music Bot v.2 🤖